aflin/rampart/docs/source/sql1.rst

        "Bash and GNU utilities.
 Capable of crashing or resurrecting machines with a single ping.",

    "Harvard graduate, full ride scholarship, top of class.
 Proficient in C, C++, "+
-       "Rust, Haskell Node, Python.
+       "Rust, Haskell, Node, Python.
 Into skydiving.
 Makes a mean latte."
    ];

    /* insert rows */